Career Development Center

 - Summer Opportunities Fair: This annual Spring Semester event provides a venue to learn about potential jobs and internships, career paths and organizations, and to network with employers.
 Student registration is not required.
 However, it is encouraged that students submit professional documents to CDC Staff for review prior to the event.
 Professional attire is recommended.

-- Credential Files are maintained for students and alumni to support their efforts to obtain employment or admission to graduate/professional school.
-Students must initiate and update the file by picking up a "credential registration packet" at the Center.
+- Credential Files are available for students and alumni to support their efforts to obtain employment or admission to graduate/professional school.
+Credential files are maintained electronically via DragonLink.

 - The Student Employment Service is available to all currently enrolled students seeking part-time jobs on or off campus.
-As this is an on going service, students are encouraged to check job listings regularly.
+As this is an on going service, students are encouraged to check job listings regularly on DragonLink.

 - Mock Interviews are scheduled with a career professional for students who would like to practice their interviewing skills.
 Students have the opportunity to practice answering typical interview questions while being videotaped which will then be reviewed to discuss areas needing improvement.